UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 * REV-11-1271 Absolute encoder: Reading the steering angle
 * Radio control:
   * Radiomaster reciever: recieving commands from remote control
-  * Arduino micro pro: Converting it to a usb joystick for the jetson to read
+  * Arduino micro pro: Converting it to a usb joystick for the jetson to read with [this](https://github.com/Triton-AI/ELRSController) software
   * Relay board: When triggert it stops 5V enable signal to ALL H-Bridges, so nothing will move if this 5v signal is not switched.

  ### Wiring